knpuniversity/symfony/knpu/ep2-fundamentals/add-cache-service.md

 First, double-check that you have the bundle in your composer.json file.
 If for some reason you don't, use `composer` to download it.

 The bundle lives in the `vendor/` directory, but it isn't enabled.
-Do thta in the `AppKernel` class with `new DoctrineCacheBundle()`.
+Do that in the `AppKernel` class with `new DoctrineCacheBundle()`.
 That added a `use` statement on top of the class... which is great - but I'll move it down to be consistent with everything else.
 Awesome!